SteCiu01/Power-Platform-Workspace-One-Click-Setup/README.md

 So I put together a custom Copilot agent that I trigger at the start of every Power Platform session.
 It loads its skills, authenticates against my tenant, syncs my environments with the local folder, and gets me ready to work in seconds.
 It became an indispensable part of my daily flow almost immediately.
 It also complements the Power Platform Tools extension nicely — having both active gives you visual panels for auth and environments alongside the agent's natural-language workflow.

-Then, this weekend, I thought: *this should be replicable*.
+Then I thought: *this should be replicable*.
 Not just for me — for anyone who works with Power Platform and wants to enhance the developer workflow.
 So I packaged everything up into a one-click installer and a shareable agent configuration.

 ---